alethes/interact/README.md

 Example
 ======

 The following shell script can be used to commit and push to a git repository from one end and then pull the changes over SSH from another.
-The `interact` command accepts a script with the first line determining the user and the hostname to establish a connection with, and subsequent lines to be executed on a remote machine.
+The `interact` command accepts a script with the first line determining a user and a hostname to establish a connection with, and subsequent lines to be executed on a remote machine.

 ```
 #!/bin/sh